Axis P1485-LE

 - Strong value in higher-detail or longer-distance scenes

-- Better hardware still requires disciplined Blue Iris tuning
+- Higher-end hardware still requires disciplined Blue Iris tuning

 🛠️ Practical Setup Priorities